 Sigpawan Festival is celebrated every 14th of August.
 The festival starts with a mass at the town’s parish church and then followed by a colorful parade.
 The festival promotes Lemery’s delicacies and beauties.

-Hope you liked our Batangas tourist spots.
-How many of them did you visit?
+Hope you liked our Batangas tourist spots and things to do in Batangas.
+How many of them did you visit in your itinerary in Batangas?
 Did you find interesting our Batangas travel guide?
 Let us know in the comments below.